-If you are receiving a Monthly Disability Benefit and are Vested, you can switch to a retirement benefit at age 65.
-If you switch to a Contribution-Based Pension or a Deferred Pension, your benefit will be based on age 65.
-For a Twenty-Year Service Pension or Contributory Credit Pension, the monthly amount will be based on your age as of December 31 of the first year after the date you became totally and permanently disabled and in which you had less than 10 weeks of Contributions.
-If, when you reach age 65, you decide to switch to a retirement benefit, you and your spouse will also be asked if you want to have your retirement benefit paid with JSO coverage.
+If you are receiving a Monthly Disability Benefit and are vested, you can switch to a retirement benefit at age 65.

+- If you switch to a Contribution-Based Pension or a Deferred Pension, your benefit will be based on age 65. - If you switch to a Twenty-Year Service Pension or Contributory Credit Pension, the monthly amount will be based on your age as of December 31 of the first year after the date you became totally and permanently disabled and in which you had less than 10 weeks of Contributions.

+When you reach age 65, if you decide to switch to a retirement benefit, you and your spouse will also be asked if you want to have your retirement benefit paid with JSO coverage.